 As I write this post it is now October 2021, three years and ten months have passed since the developers of Unknown Realms: The Siege Perilous, Stirring Dragon Games owner’s, Bruce Gottlieb and Laura Gottlieb, had originally calculated the game would be released to the backers.

 I personally backed the campaign for $142.00, and while I am not one of the angry backers out there, I will admit I am feeling let down and disappointed.
-However, I am still very much hopeful that this game will see some sort of release in the future – that would make me rejoice!
+However, I am still hopeful this game will see some sort of release in the future – that would make me rejoice!

 So what went wrong?
 What happened to all the money raised through crowdsource funding, a lot of which was meant to pay the costs of getting all the ‘feelies’ made for the backers?